- Colorectal (Colon) Cancer Slideshow Pictures

 - Who should consider genetic counseling and testing and how is it conducted?

 Quick GuideColon Cancer: Symptoms, Signs, Screening, Stages

 Screening recommendations for individuals with average risk of colon cancer

-Fecal occult blood tests
+Fecal occult blood tests (stool testing)

 Fecal occult blood tests are chemical tests that are performed on samples of stool to detect the presence of "occult" blood (amounts of blood that are so small that they cannot be seen with the naked eye).
 These tests usually are begun at age 40 and then are repeated annually along with a digital rectal examination that is performed by a doctor.
-The use of fecal occult blood tests is based on the observation that slow bleeding from colon polyps or cancers can cause small amounts of blood to mix with the colonic contents.
+The use of fecal occult blood tests is based on observations that slow bleeding from colon polyps or cancers can cause small amounts of blood to mix with the colonic contents.
 (This sometimes can lead to an iron deficiency anemia.)
 Since the small amounts of blood are not visible to the naked eye, sensitive chemical tests are needed to detect the traces of blood in the stool.